Mommysavers

 2. Run out of deodorant?
 Dip a cotton ball into some Listerine and dab it on your under arms.

-3. Mouthwash also makes a good aftershave lotion in a pinch (see the other natural and homemade beauty treatments our readers shared)
+3. Mouthwash also makes a good aftershave lotion in a pinch.

 4. New body piercing?
 Dab some Listerine around the pierced area to prevent infection.